 Impact of Climate Change on Rice Production in Ghana

-Rice (Oryza sativa) is one of the major staple crops which is produced and consumed by both Ghanaians and foreigners in the country.
+Rice (Oryza sativa) is one of the major staple crops which is produced and consumed in the country.
 The production of local rice in Northern Ghana has contributed much to the achievement of food security in the country (Addison et al., 2022).
 The need to meet the demand for local rice has become a major concern with the current increase in rice consumption in the country.
-Though there has been an increase in the production of local rice, this has not met domestic demand and year after year, the importation of foreign rice has increased considerably (Nyarko & Kassai, 2017).
+Though there has been an increase in the production of local rice, this has not met domestic demand, and year after year, the importation of foreign rice has increased considerably (Nyarko & Kassai, 2017).

-An estimated 1.119 million metric tons of rice were consumed in Ghana recently, compared to 519,000 metric tonnes of locally produced rice, creating a 600,000 metric tonnes supply deficit (Donkor et al., 2018).
-Rice is very sensitive to climatic, environmental and soil conditions (Hussain et al., 2020).
+According to Donkor et al (2018), about 1.119 million metric tons of rice were consumed in Ghana recently, compared to 519,000 metric tonnes of locally produced rice, creating a 600,000 metric tonnes supply deficit.
+Hussain et al (2020), also noted that rice is very sensitive to climatic, environmental and soil conditions.
 Unfavorable changes in climatic factors (temperature, precipitation, relative humidity and bright sunshine duration) are expected to affect rice yield adversely and farmers need to adapt effectively to climate change (Hussain et al., 2020).

 Impact of Climate Change on Maize Production in Ghana